Aakash-kaushik/Bank-Management/README.md

 # functions this program can do:
 1. Create account in bank
-2. access your account and perform the following functions:
-  2.1 Withdrawl money
+2. access your account and perform the following functions:\n 2.1 Withdrawl money
   2.2 Deposit money
   2.3 Check your balance amount